Hodan Nalayeh Secondary School

 Hodan Nalayeh Secondary School, formerly Vaughan Secondary School, is a public secondary school in Vaughan, Ontario, Canada.
 It opened in 1989 by the York Region Board of Education and is currently overseen by the York Region District School Board.

 The school was originally named after the City of Vaughan, which was named after Benjamin Vaughan.
-After complaints by black members of the community that Benjamin Vaughan had associations with slavery, the York Region District School Board renamed this school in honor of Hodan Nalayeh, a Somali-Canadian journalist and Vaughan resident.
+After complaints that Benjamin Vaughan had associations with slavery, the York Region District School Board renamed this school in honour of Hodan Nalayeh, a Somali-Canadian journalist.

 The school services a very diverse and multicultural community.
 Its motto is "Ficta Fiunt Res Gestae" (Turning dreams into action).

 History

 Vaughan Secondary School was officially opened in 1989 by the York Region Board of Education and consists of three floors of classrooms and portables.

 With district reorganization in 2006, a number of regions previously associated with Vaughan Secondary School were reassigned to Stephen Lewis Secondary School (Block 10).
 Students entering Grade 9 and 10 in 2006 residing in Block 10 were transferred from Vaughan Secondary School to Stephen Lewis Secondary School.
 This reorganization reduced Hodan Nalayeh Secondary School's student body from about 2,000 students to about 1,100 students.

 In September 2020, the York Region District School Board voted to have the name Vaughan removed from its name for historical links to slavery.
 The school renaming comes after the murder of George Floyd months prior and had been named after the city in which it is located, which in turn was named after Benjamin Vaughan, a British Parliamentarian who owned Jamaican slaves and was once an opponent of abolitionism.
 As a result, the school was temporarily named "Secondary School".

 In March 2021, the school was officially renamed to Hodan Nalayeh Secondary School after Somali-Canadian media executive Hodan Nalayeh, who was murdered in Somalia in 2019 in the Asasey Hotel attack.